lucasLB7/lucasProject/README.md

 <br>
 First is a main class background div that contains the entire page.
 It serves as a solid backbone in which I build my structure.
 Styling on this is only padding.
 In this version there is no flex added.
 Will try adding this flex wrap in another version.

+The rest of the body is composed of two div classes, __elementA & elementB__.
+More info on this further down.

 ## The profile image:

 The profile image on the right is styled to grow on hover.
-I wanted to add a text on hover as done in the TRAVEL AGENCY project but due do the structure the **: : before {} function did not work ..:/.**
+I wanted to add a text on hover as done in the TRAVEL AGENCY project but due do the structure the **: : before {} function** did not work ..:/.

 <br><br>